c6o/docs/content/guides/provisioners.md

 ```

-> Note that it is possible for the c6o CLI to call the Provisioner Manager directly to perform application install, update and removal without involving the System Applicaton Controller.
+> Note that it is possible for the c6o CLI to call the Provisioner Manager directly to perform application install, update and removal without involving the System Application Controller.
 This is useful for testing and debugging.

 ## Provisioner Services